 Even though every patient is different, doctors have observed that certain side effects tend to be more pronounced with some CDK4/6 inhibitors than others — and this might influence treatment decisions.

-These are not all of the potential side effects of CDK4/6 inhibitors.
-For more detailed information, visit our in-depth pages on Ibrance, Kisqali, and Verzenio.
 Keep in mind that side effects can vary widely from person to person.

 Switching between CDK4/6 inhibitors